Profile: Hanania argues American Arabs need more networking and greater involvement in local society

 One day, the editor of the local newspaper called Hanania and offered him a job as a reporter, saying, “You’re a very good writer and I can use the passion.
 But keep your opinions on your side of the typewriter.”

-Hanania quickly became the newspaper’s star reporter and eventually their primary columnist.
+Hanania quickly became the newspaper’s star reporter and eventually their primary columnist at the Daily Southtown.
 He covered Chicago City Hall beginning in 1977.
 Hanania said he often wrote about Chicago politics, but occasionally would publish a column on the Middle East.

 “One Jewish editor I had and another Jewish reporter there who both had never met a journalist who was Arab, and they found it hard to accept me and they constantly harassed me and confronted me and debated with me, like I was somehow challenging their right to exist.
 But the reality was I was challenging the lies they would spread because they often each wrote about being Jewish and about Israel and no one complained.
 The only time anyone complained was when an Arab started writing about the Arab side, countering Israel’s lies,” Hanania said.
 “I’m glad they could write their stories but I felt I should be able to write my story, too.”